ayush12gupta/AGFM/README copy.md

 # Automated Glacier Flow Monitoring using SAR Data

-This repo contains the code for fully automated SAR based glacier monitoring pipeline which generates a 12 days seperated time-series velocity maps.
+This repo contains the code for fully automated SAR based glacier monitoring pipeline which generates a 12 days separated time-series velocity maps.

 ## Introduction